stepas-toliautas/enccs-instructor-training/content/teaching-style.md

     to the learner’s social identity and are the hardest to change.

-> ## Exercise: How to identify learner profiles?
->
-> 1. How to identify leaner profiles from surveys and during the class
-> 2. Which types of learners should the leassons focus on {: .challenge}

 > ## Exercise: Anticipating Misconceptions
 >
 > Describe a misconception you have encountered as a teacher or as a learner.